Undertaking Good Corporate Citizenship

-Being an integral part of the community, we strongly believe in giving back and caring for the people in need.
-In addition to Project WeCan, Wharf also takes an active role to support many other members in the community.
+Being an integral part of the community, we strongly believe in creating shared values for the society to address its needs and challenges.
+Apart from Project WeCan, Wharf also takes an active role to support many other members in the community.
 We pay special attention to the vulnerable groups and foster the involvement of company volunteers.
-Through donations, venue sponsorship, logistics support and staff volunteerism, we have supported numerous programmes in the areas of environmental protection, education and social inclusion.
+Through donations, venue sponsorship, logistics support and staff volunteerism, we have supported numerous programmes in the areas of youth development, art and culture, environmental protection and social inclusion.

-Wharf joined the annual fundraising event "Hike for Hospice" of the Society for the Promotion of Hospice Care to support the holistic and individualized palliative care for patients with life-limiting illness.
-Meanwhile, allowing the employees to nurture team spirit through the hike competition.
+Wharf joined the annual fundraising event "Hike for Hospice" of the Society for the Promotion of Hospice Care to support the holistic and individualised palliative care for patients with life-limiting illness.
+Meanwhile, the Group provides an opportunity for the employees to build team spirit through the hike competition.

 Promoting Art and Culture